 Reconciliation Action Plan

-With voices rising globally against institutional injustice and inequality based on race, our ability as an organisation to demonstrate principles of diversity and inclusion beyond words has become more important than ever before.
+With voices rising globally against institutional injustice and inequality based on race, our ability as an organisation to demonstrate principles of diversity and inclusion beyond words has become more important than ever.

-In this, our third RAP and second Elevate RAP we will take a leading role in lifting the industry standard of placemaking by incorporating the self-determination principles and voices of First Nations people.
+In this Elevate RAP, we will take a leading role in lifting the industry standard of placemaking by incorporating the self-determination principles and voices of First Nations people.

 Truth-telling on our RAP journey